owncloud-archive/documentation/user_manual/files/access_webgui.rst

 - You can *only* set an expiration date on public shares
 - Local shares do not expire when public shares expire
-- A local share can only be "expired" (or deleted) by click the trash can icon
+- A local share can only be "expired" (or deleted) by clicking the trash can icon

 Create or Connect to Federation Share Links
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~